Byzantine Multiple Access Channels -- Part I: Reliable Communication: Introduction

 Communication systems such as the wireless Internet-of-Things (IoTs), which consist of devices of varying security levels connected over a wireless network, pose new security challenges \cite{8232533,ammar2018internet}.
 Since, the devices share the same communication medium, a malicious\footnote{We use `malicious' and `adversarial' interchangeably.} device may attempt to cause decoding errors for the honest device(s).
 This motivates the present problem.
 We study the uplink of a communication network in which users may behave maliciously.

 Consider a Multiple Access Channel (MAC) with users who are potentially adversarial.
 An adversarial user may not follow the protocol and may choose its channel input maliciously to disrupt the communication of the other users.
+The receiver is unaware of whether any of the users is adversarial and the identity of the adversarial user(s) (if any).
 We call such a channel a ``\bmac''.
-If all users are non-adversarial (i.e., honest), we require that their messages be reliably decoded.
-However, if some of the users are adversarial, the decoder must correctly recover the messages of all the other (honest) users.
-We call this the problem of {\em reliable communication in a \bmac}.
+If all users are non-adversarial ({\em i.e.}, honest), we require that their messages be reliably decoded.
+However, if some of the users are adversarial, the decoder must correctly recover the messages of all the other (honest) users. \pink{Adversarial users have no side information about the messages of the honest users.} We call this the problem of {\em reliable communication in a \bmac}.